-Conducts mine inspections, investigations, and training programs through 10 district offices and a system of field offices in the nation's coal mining regions.
+Conducts mine inspections, investigations, and training programs through 3 regions and a network of district and field offices.

 Conducts internal reviews and follow-ups and evaluates the effectiveness of agency programs; collects, analyzes and publishes mining injury and illness data; supports and provides training for all MSHA automated information systems, data communications networks and computer equipment.

 Oversees the administrative operations of MSHA, including budget, payroll, hiring, procurement and other functions.

 Provides engineering and technical aid, approves equipment and materials for safe mining use, and assists in mine emergencies and accident investigations.
 Technical Support operates major facilities in Pennsylvania and West Virginia.

 Administers MSHA’s training programs.
 At the National Mine Health and Safety Academy, training is conducted on a variety of mine health and safety topics for safety and health specialists from government, industry and labor.
 Through the Educational Field and Small Mine Services Division, training-related assistance is provided to mine operators throughout the country.